 Even after you’re done with all the necessary steps, you may notice that your email sending limit is set to 200 emails per day and only one email per second.
 This is called Amazon SES sandbox mode.
 All accounts are initially sandboxed because Amazon wants to prevent spamming and misuse of their SES service.

-If you want to send more marketing or transactional emails, you need to submit a request for moving out of the Amazon SES sandbox.
-To do so, go to your Amazon SES console and select Sending Statistics.
+If you want to send more marketing or transactional emails, you need to submit a request to move out of the Amazon SES sandbox.
+To do so, go to your Amazon SES console and select Request Production access.

-Note that you need to explain how you intend to use Amazon SES here clearly.
+Note that you must clearly explain how you intend to use Amazon SES.
 So you need to be honest and answer the following questions: